 I chuckle that I've become the same kind of person in our extended family as Cecil was during my grandparents' generation: a former parish pastor who teaches college and graduate classes, a writer of Bible-related books who sends them freely to friends and relatives, and who is talked about as such by relatives.
 I feel very grateful and honored!
 A cousin on Dad’s side laughed that her son read one of my books at his church study group and had asked her, “Don’t we have a cousin named Paul Stroble?”

 I dislike making myself a example of faith---other than of falling short---but isn't it amazing how God can subtly use us to influence one another?
 A little kid picks up a theological book at his grandma’s house, and the idea of writing about and teaching the Bible comes to fruition many years later.
 If you’re ever downhearted about your faith, you might take comfort in knowing that you may have influenced someone else, positively and tremendously, but you’ll never know it.
 You helped plant a seed.
-(That's one reason I don't respect church growth ideas that focus one-sidedly upon quantifiable results.
+(That's one reason I don't always respect church growth ideas that focus one-sidedly upon quantifiable results.
 Couldn't a church, pastor, or teacher exert tremendous influence upon persons, via the Holy Spirit, in ways that can't be reported in yearly numbers?)

 Cecil did not continue in parish ministry but his books contain evangelistic appeals.
 The final volume of his Genesis set concludes with this faithful assurance as Cecil connects Joseph's story with Jesus: